dharmeshkakadia/jezifm.github.io/_posts/2018-08-13-2-years-with-emacs.md

   (global-set-key (kbd "C-r") 'save-test))
 ```

-It is very easy to customize things.
-And everything is available and
+It is straightforward on how to customize things.
+Everything is
-properly documented.
-I can see how opening a file is implemented and
+available and properly documented.
+I can see how opening a file is
-work from there.
-I did create plug-ins in sublime before using python
+implemented and work from there.
+I did create plug-ins in sublime
-plug-ins to help me on frequent tasks I am doing.
-Sublime exposes
+before using python plug-ins to help me on frequent tasks I am
-limited set of API that I can use but it is nowhere what Emacs offer.
+doing.
+Sublime exposes limited set of API that I can use but it is
+nowhere what Emacs offer.

-In emacs almost everything is exposed not just a set.
-Everything is a
+In emacs almost everything is exposed or available to the
-function.
-Even when I'm just inserting a character `'c'` it is calling
+user.
+Everything is a function.
+When I'm just inserting a character
-the function `insert-command`, this allows me to redefine almost
+`'c'` it is calling the function `insert-command`, this allows me to
-anything.
+redefine almost anything.

-Because everything is open and customizable, this awaken the
+Because everything is accessible and editable, this awakens the
 developer spirit in me.
 As a developer we develop software that helps
 the user.
 In this case I am the user and I want to develop things that
 will help me.
 Just like a chef cooking for himself.